The easy way into Deep Learning with MVTec Software

 Labeling training data is the first crucial step towards any deep learning application.
 The quality of this labeled data plays a major role when it comes to the application's performance, accuracy, and robustness.

-Labeling for object detection is done by drawing rectangles around each relevant object and by providing information about their corresponding classes.
-Depending on the project's requirements, users can choose between labeling their data with axis-aligned rectangles, or with oriented bounding boxes.
-Labeling for classification is done by simply importing images and assigning them the corresponding classes.
-If the images are stored in appropriately named folders, they can also be labeled automatically during the import.
+Labeling for classification is done by simply importing the images and assigning them to a class.
+If the images are stored in appropriately named folders, they can also be labeled automatically during import.

 for Segmentation: Polygons

 Labeling for semantic segmentation and instance segmentation can be done by drawing polygonal regions around relevant objects.

 for Segmentation: Pixel masks

 Labeling for semantic segmentation and instance segmentation can also be done by painting pixel masks with brush and eraser that cover relevant objects.

 To greatly reduce labeling time and cost, a smart labeling tool can be used to benefit from label suggestions.

 Users can set all important parameters and perform training based on their labeled data.